MKUltra: Death of Frank Olson

 In November 1953, Olson was given LSD without his knowledge or consent as part of a CIA experiment, and died after falling from a 13th-story window a week later.
 A CIA doctor assigned to monitor Olson claimed to have been asleep in another bed in a New York City hotel room when Olson fell to his death.
 In 1953, Olson's death was described as a suicide that had occurred during a severe psychotic episode.
 The CIA's own internal investigation concluded that the head of MKUltra, CIA chemist Sidney Gottlieb, had conducted the LSD experiment with Olson's prior knowledge, although neither Olson nor the other men taking part in the experiment were informed as to the exact nature of the drug until some 20 minutes after its ingestion.
 The report further suggested that Gottlieb was nonetheless due a reprimand, as he had failed to take into account Olson's already-diagnosed suicidal tendencies, which might have been exacerbated by the LSD.

-In 1975, Olson's family received a $750,000 settlement from the U.S. government and formal apologies from President Gerald Ford and CIA Director William Colby, though their apologies were limited to informed consent issues concerning Olson's ingestion of LSD.
+In 1975, Olson's family received a $750,000 ($ in 2026, adjusted for inflation) settlement from the U.S. government and formal apologies from President Gerald Ford and CIA Director William Colby, though their apologies were limited to informed consent issues concerning Olson's ingestion of LSD.

-In 1977, the Senate Select Committee on Intelligence and Committee on Human Resources wrote:
+In 1977, the Senate Select Committee on Intelligence and the Committee on Human Resources wrote:

 Given the CIA's purposeful destruction of most records, its failure to follow informed consent protocols with thousands of participants, the uncontrolled nature of the experiments, and the lack of follow-up data, the full impact of MKUltra experiments, including deaths, may never be known.

-In 1994, Olson's body was exhumed and cranial injuries indicated that Olson had been knocked unconscious before he exited the window.
+In 1994, Olson's body was exhumed, and cranial injuries indicated that Olson had been knocked unconscious before he exited the window.
 This means the forensic evidence conflicted with the former official version of events by the CIA.
 The medical examiner termed Olson's death a "homicide".

 Since 2001 (or earlier), the Olson family disputes the official version of events.
 They maintain that Frank Olson was murdered because, especially in the aftermath of his LSD experience, he had become a security risk who might divulge state secrets associated with highly classified CIA programs, about many of which he had direct personal knowledge.